 Temporary employees do not receive holiday pay.
 Temporary employees are paid at their regular rate for work performed on University recognized holidays.
-Authorized overtime is paid at the rate of time-and-a-half for work in excess of 40 hours per week (Sunday through Saturday).
-All overtime must be pre-approved and scheduled by the supervisor on the job.
+Authorized overtime is paid at the rate of time-and-a-half for work in excess of 40 hours per week (Monday through Sunday).
+All overtime must be pre-approved and scheduled by the supervisor each time overtime is worked.

-After our payroll coordinator has set you up to use the UW Online Timesheet, you may log into ESS and begin entering your hours worked.
-We encourage you to enter hours daily and save, rather than waiting until the deadline for submission to add all of the hours you worked.
-Whichever way you choose, you must complete and submit your timesheet at the end of each pay period (the 15th and last day of the month), and your time must be approved by a Time & Absence Approver in the unit you are working in, for the hours to be paid appropriately.
+After your hire is complete, you may log into Workday and begin entering your hours worked.
+We encourage you to enter hours daily and save, rather than waiting until the deadline to add and submit all of the hours you worked.
+Whichever way you choose, you must complete and submit your time at the end of each pay period (the 15th and last day of the month), and your time must be approved by a Time & Absence Approver in the unit you are working in, for the hours to be paid appropriately.

-- Log into the Timesheet section of Employee Self Service (ESS).
+- Log into the Enter Time section of Workday.

-- Enter the hours worked for the pay period on the correct timesheet.
+- Enter the hours worked for the pay period.

-- Include any notes that you wish to show your department using the Add A Note feature.
+- Include any notes that you wish to show your department using the Comment box feature.

-- Once notes are added and saved they become a permanent record of the timesheet.
+- Comments that are added and saved become a permanent record and are subject to public records requests.

-- After you submit your timesheet, your approver will review your entries.
-If approved, your timesheet will be available to our payroll coordinator for payment.
-If your approver rejects your timesheet, you will need to correct and resubmit your timesheet.
+- After you submit your time, your approver will review your entries.
+If approved, your time will be processed for payment.
+If your approver send your time back for correction, you will need to make changes and resubmit it.

 UW online timesheet help

-- Error Messages: Error messages must be corrected before you can submit your timesheet. (e.g., entering more than 24 hours worked in a day.)
+- Error Messages: Error messages must be corrected before you can submit your time (e.g. entering more than 24 hours worked in a day).

 - Tutorials are available for employees.
-Visit Payroll’s UW Timesheet webpage for more information, or contact UTemp.
+Visit the ISC for more information.

-Note: It is the responsibility of the employee to make sure timesheets are submitted on time.
-If your time is sent back for correction, it will not be paid until submitted.
-Once submitted, they will be processed within the pay period they are submitted.
-Late timesheet submissions will not be processed until the following pay period.
+Note: It is the responsibility of the employee to make sure their time is entered and submitted on time.
+If your time is sent back for correction, it will not be paid until submitted and approved by the department.
+Late submissions will not be processed until the following pay period.
 See the payroll schedule for cutoff dates and times.

 Temporary employees are paid on an hourly basis.
 We offer competitive pay that varies depending on the nature of the work being performed.
 Paycheck deductions are made for Social Security, Medical Aid (workers compensation insurance) and federal income tax.
 Depending on enrollment, other deductions may be made for benefits, retirement, and/or union representation.

-Paychecks are distributed on the 25th for days worked the 1st through the 15th of the month, and on the 10th for days worked the 16th through the end of the month.
+Paydays are the 25th for days worked the 1st through the 15th of the month, and on the 10th for days worked the 16th through the end of the month.
 If the 10th or 25th falls on a weekend or holiday, the pay day is on the nearest business day.
-Visit the Payroll Webpage for Employees to find dates for Paydays and Holidays.
-We are unable to provide advance or emergency checks under any circumstances.
+Visit the ISC to find dates for paydays and holidays.

 The University encourages all employees to have direct deposit.
-You can sign up for direct deposit on the ESS website, under the Earnings tab, or print and fill out the paper form.
-For additional information about direct deposit, view Payroll’s webpage about Direct Deposit.
+You can sign up for direct deposit in Workday and find more information on the ISC.

 Reporting to work

 When you are placed on an assignment, you will be given a contact person to whom you are to report.
 Most likely this person will be your on-site supervisor.
-Your on-site supervisor will orient you to the department, designate break and lunch times, pre-authorize any overtime, verify your work hours by approving your timesheet, and authorize any absences.
+Your on-site supervisor will orient you to the department, designate break and lunch times, pre-authorize any overtime, and authorize any absences.

 Attendance and punctuality